nuno101/transcendence/README.md

 # transcendence
 Pong game as single-page web application

+The project requires 7🔺 major modules to be validated.
+🔺 Major module, 🔸 Minor module : 1🔺 = 2🔸

 ## Technologies
-- backend: use NestJS
+- backend: Django 4.2 🔺 use a Framework as backend.
+See https://docs.djangoproject.com/en/4.2/intro/
-- frontend: choose a Typescript framework - vue.js? react.js ?
+- frontend: vue.js 🔸 use a Front-end framework or toolkit
-- database: Postgres
+- database: Postgres 🔸 Use a database
   - protect against SQL injection

 ## Application overview/ required features